shaile09/School_District_Analysis/README.md

 -	The percent passing for math and reading also decreased by 1 %.
 -	The percent overall passing decreased by 1%

-Out of the 15 schools that were part of this analysis and 39, 170 students, below was the breakdown:
+Out of the 15 schools that were part of this analysis, 39, 170 students and the budget was $24,649,428, below was the breakdown:

 Total Schools: 15
 Total Students: 39170